One Thing, Done Properly

 Session tracking remembers where you left off.
 Open a project and it shows which part you were on and for how long.
 Come back within an hour and it rolls the time into the same session.
 Small feature, but it matters when you knit in short bursts across a week.

 Free with one project and one counter per part.
-Pro removes those limits and adds themes, notes, history, and the widget.
+Pro removes those limits and adds themes, notes, and history.
 Costs less than a ball of yarn.

 I wrote about this tension in The Platform Phones Home Anyway.
 You can build a perfectly private app, but the distribution platform is instrumented by default.
 The honest move is to acknowledge that baseline and draw a hard line at adding anything on top.